-Catcher’s mitt’s for fastpitch softball have padding along the pinky finger and the thumb.
-Padding is so important for the protection for the catcher so be sure to check if your mitt has enough padding to protect your fingers.
-But this is a bit of a tricky thing because too little padding means less protection and to much of it means that you will have less space to catch the 16″ softball.
+Catcher’s mitt’s for fastpitch softball have padding along with the pinky finger and the thumb.
+Padding is so important for the protection of the catcher so be sure to check if your mitt has enough padding to protect your fingers.
+But this is a bit of a tricky thing because too little padding means less protection and too much of it means that you will have less space to catch the 16″ softball.
 But the brands that make the best catcher mitt’s for softball take this into account when designing and making them so they don’t sacrifice the protection.

 HOW TO BREAK IN A FASTPITCH CATCHER’S MITT